SABOTEUR (1942) – Universal Studios – Rating: ★★★½

 Guilty as charged: The theme of guilt and innocence, both real and perceived, factors heavily in this movie as it does in almost all Hitchcock movies.
 When Barry Kane is hitching a ride with the truck driver, he is fleeing from a crime that he did not commit.
 And yet he does feel a level of guilt for his friend’s death.
 After all, he had the fire extinguisher in his hands, before he passed it off to Ken..
 The rattling fire extinguisher inside the truck cab serves as a reminder.
 And the truck driver narrates a story where a fellow driver used an extinguisher to save his friend’s life, saying that if he didn’t have a fire extinguisher he would have seen his friend fried right before his eyes.
 Which is of course exactly what Barry Kane did observe.
 And the use of the word “fries” serves a double purpose as it reminds Barry Kane of Frank Fry, the real culprit.

-Keystone cops: It’s worth pointing out that the police in almost all Hitchcock films are bunglers, bordering on incompetence, who generally do arrive just in time to arrest the villain; but the villain is caught in spite of them, not because of them.
-This film is no exception, although in this case the police have no plausible evidence to believe Barry Kane’s story of innocence.
+Keystone cops: It’s worth pointing out that the police in almost all Hitchcock films are bunglers bordering on incompetence, who generally do arrive just in time to arrest the villain; but the villain is often caught in spite of them, not because of them.
+This film is no exception, although in this case the police have no plausible evidence to believe Barry Kane’s story of innocence until very late in the film.

 Where’s Hitch?
 Alfred Hitchcock’s original cameo in this movie was rejected by the censors.
 It featured him walking down the street with a young lady, talking to her in sign language.
 After a couple of seconds, the young lady looks indignantly at him and slaps him on the face.
 This was considered a misrepresentation of deaf people, and was cut, the footage long since lost.
 Quite a pity, because as a result of this Hitchcock just threw in another cameo, almost as an afterthought.
 It occurs at about 1:04:33, with Hitch as a patron in front of the Cut Rate Drug store.
 It is one of the least noticeable and most forgettable of all Hitchcock cameos.